Azure-Samples/active-directory-dotnet-iwa-v2/README.md

 #### Operating the sample

-When you run the sample, if you are running on a domain joined or AAD joined Windows machine, it will display your information as well as the information about your manager.
+When you run the sample, if you are running on a domain joined or Microsoft Entra joined Windows machine, it will display your information as well as the information about your manager.

 ### Step 2:(Optional): Configure the sample as an app in your directory tenant

-The instructions so far used the Azure AD entry for the app in a Microsoft test tenant: given that the app is multi-tenant, anybody can run the sample against that app registration.
+The instructions so far used the Microsoft Entra ID entry for the app in a Microsoft test tenant: given that the app is multi-tenant, anybody can run the sample against that app registration.
-To register your project in your own Azure AD tenant, you can find instructions to manually provision the sample in your own tenant, so that you can exercise complete control on the app settings and behavior.
+To register your project in your own Microsoft Entra tenant, you can find instructions to manually provision the sample in your own tenant, so that you can exercise complete control on the app settings and behavior.

 There is one project in this sample.
 To register it, you can:

-- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the steps [Step 2: Register the sample with your Microsoft Entra tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Microsoft Entra tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
 - or use PowerShell scripts that:
-  - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you
+  - **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you
   - modify the Visual Studio projects' configuration files.

 If you want to use this automation: